kananniftiyev/skillfolio/README.md

 - Django
 - Django REST framework
+- Vue.js
-- Solid.js
+- Nuxt.js
 - PostgreSQL
 - Redis
 - Docker

 ## License 📝

-This project is licensed under the MIT license - see the LICENSE.md file for details.
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details.